Chevrolet Onix: Brazil

-In Brazil, the new sedan debuted in September 2019 as the "Onix Plus", while the hatchback went on sale in November 2019.
-In addition to the LT and LTZ trim levels from the previous generation, a new top-level Premier level was added.
-The Onix Plus was rated 5 stars by Latin NCAP.
+In Brazil, the new sedan debuted in September 2019 as the Onix Plus, while the hatchback went on sale in November 2019.
+In addition to the LT and LTZ trim levels carried over from the previous generation, a new top-level Premier trim was added.
+The Onix Plus received a five-star rating from Latin NCAP.

-For both body options, the 1.0L indirect injection engines, naturally aspirated and turbocharged (82hp and 116hp), and 6-speed manual and automatic transmissions are available.
-Only the 1.0 Turbo has an automatic transmission option.

-Controversies with the oil-immersed timing belt system of the engines that serve the Onix, Tracker and Montana.

-All versions of new Onix and Onix Plus have 6 airbags, ABS brakes and electronic stability control.
+Both body styles are available with a 1.0-litre port-injection engine in naturally aspirated (82 hp) and turbocharged (116 hp) forms, paired with six-speed manual or automatic transmissions; the automatic option is exclusive to the 1.0 Turbo.
+All versions include six airbags, ABS, and electronic stability control.

-In 2019, the Chevrolet Onix was the best-selling car model in Brazil, for the fifth consecutive year, with a total of 268,066 sales.
-It was also the best-selling model in Latin America.
+In 2019, the Chevrolet Onix was the best-selling car model in Brazil for the fifth consecutive year, with 268,066 units sold, and was also the best-selling model in Latin America.

 Uruguay, Argentina and Paraguay

-As engines up to 1.0L are not benefitted with a lower taxation, a naturally-aspirated 1.2L engine always combined with a 5-speed manual transmission is available for the entry-level versions instead of the smaller one offered in Brazil where the Onix for Uruguay, Argentina and Paraguay is made.
-Turbo versions retain the 1.0L displacement, while being offered with either a 5-speed manual or a 6-speed automatic.
-Other difference from the Onix sold in Brazil is the absence of flex fuel capability.
+As engines up to 1.0 L do not benefit from reduced taxation in these markets, entry-level versions use a naturally aspirated 1.2-litre engine paired exclusively with a five-speed manual transmission in place of the smaller unit offered in Brazil.
+Turbocharged versions retain the 1.0-litre displacement and are available with either a five-speed manual or six-speed automatic.
+Unlike Brazilian models, these variants do not offer flex fuel capability.

 Mexico

-The Onix was launched in the Mexican market in spring of 2020 as well to place itself between the Cavalier and the Sail, the latter being known as Aveo in that country.
+The Onix was launched in Mexico in spring 2020, positioned between the Cavalier and the Sail (marketed as the Aveo in that country).

-The LT and LS trim lines use a 1.0-litre motor able to generate 85 kW and 120 lbft torque, with a 5-speed manual transmission or a 6-speed automatic transmission.
-Its top trim line, Premier, uses a 1.2-litre motor able to generate 96 kW and 141 lbft torque, and is only offered with a 6-speed automatic transmission.
-All motors are turbocharged.
-All versions have six airbags, ABS brakes and electronic stability control.
-In addition, the Onix includes a 7" (17 cm) infotainment system screen, OnStar services, and reverse sensor with camera.
+The LT and LS trims use a turbocharged 1.0-litre engine producing 85 kW and 120 lbft of torque, with a five-speed manual or six-speed automatic transmission.
+The top Premier trim uses a turbocharged 1.2-litre engine producing 96 kW and 141 lbft of torque, available only with a six-speed automatic.
+All versions include six airbags, ABS, electronic stability control, a 7-inch infotainment screen, OnStar services, and a reversing camera with parking sensors.

 Colombia

-The second generation Onix was launched in Colombia as the "Onix Turbo" in March 2020.
-The first generation Onix was still on sale and renamed as "Chevrolet Joy" from November 2020.
-The sedan version was called Onix Sedán.
+The second-generation Onix was launched in Colombia as the Onix Turbo in March 2020.
+The first-generation Onix remained on sale and was renamed the Chevrolet Joy from November 2020.
+The sedan variant was marketed as the Onix Sedán.

 Uzbekistan

-The Onix has also been produced in Uzbekistan since 2022 by UzAuto Motors.
-Sales began in late 2022.
-In early 2023, UzAuto Motors began to accept orders for new versions of the Chevrolet Onix Premier.
-In addition, the UzAuto Motors Powertrain plant also produces the 3-cylinder 1.2-litre turbocharged CSS Prime engine that the Onix uses.
+The Onix has been produced in Uzbekistan by UzAuto Motors since 2022, with sales commencing in late 2022.
+In early 2023, UzAuto Motors began accepting orders for the Onix Premier trim.
+The UzAuto Motors Powertrain plant also produces the 1.2-litre turbocharged CSS Prime three-cylinder engine used in the Uzbekistan-market Onix.